 How does hydroponics help the world?

-Aquaponics, hydroponics, aeroponic farming systems are all examples of modern-day farming that can be used in third world countries to help feed populations that do not have the space or resources for traditional agricultural systems.
-Hydroponics is one example of an efficient method of food production which takes up less than it gives back.
+Aquaponics, hydroponics, and aeroponic farming systems are all examples of modern-day farming that can be used in third-world countries to help feed populations that do not have the space or resources for traditional agricultural systems.
+Hydroponics is one example of an efficient method of food production that takes up less than it gives back.